Wilson loops in Ising lattice gauge theory: Decay of correlations

 Let $B_N$ and $B$ be as in the previous subsection.
 As before, let $\smallavg{\cdot}_{N, \beta}$ denote expectation with respect to Ising lattice gauge theory on $B_N$ at inverse coupling strength $\beta$ and free boundary condition.
 Let $\smallavg{\cdot}_{B, \beta}$ denote expectation with respect to Ising lattice gauge theory on $B$ at inverse coupling strength $\beta$ and free boundary condition.
 Then we have the following result. \begin{thm} Let all notation be as above.
 There are positive universal constants $\beta_0$ and $C_0$ such that the following holds when $\beta \ge \beta_0$.
 Let $P$ be a set of plaquettes of $B$, whose vertices are at a distance at least $l$ from the boundary of $B$.
 Let $j$ be the width of $B$.
 Let $f$ be a any function of $(\sigma_p)_{p\in P}$.
 Then

-where $C_f$ is a constant that depends only on $f$. \end{thm} \begin{proof} By the Fourier--Walsh expansion for functions of binary variables (see \cite[Chapter 1]{odonnell}), any function of $(\sigma_p)_{p\in P}$ can be written as a linear combination of $(\pi_Q)_{Q\subseteq P}$.
+where $C_f$ is a constant that depends only on $f$ (and implicitly on $P$, since $f$ is a function on $P$). \end{thm} \begin{proof} By the Fourier--Walsh expansion for functions of binary variables (see \cite[Chapter 1]{odonnell}), any function of $(\sigma_p)_{p\in P}$ can be written as a linear combination of $(\pi_Q)_{Q\subseteq P}$.
 Thus, it suffices to prove the theorem for $f = \pi_P$.
 By Theorem \ref{exppropthm},

 where $\lambda$ is related to $\beta$ as in \eqref{lambdadef}.
 Similarly, if $\smallavg{\cdot}^*_{B,\lambda}$ denotes expectation with respect to Ising lattice gauge theory on $*B$ at inverse coupling strength $\lambda$ and zero boundary condition, then